Al-Sad/Social-Pose/README.md

-# The Social-Pose MATLAB Package V1.0
+# The Social-Pose MATLAB Package
 The material in this repository is provided to supplement the following paper:
-M. Al-Sa'd, S. Kiranyaz, I. Ahmad, C. Sundell, M. Vakkuri, and M. Gabbouj, “A machine learning-based social distance estimation and crowd monitoring system for surveillance cameras”, *IEEE Transactions on Pattern Analysis and Machine Intelligence*, (2021).
+M. Al-Sa'd, S. Kiranyaz, I. Ahmad, C. Sundell, M. Vakkuri, and M. Gabbouj, “A social distance estimation and crowd monitoring system for surveillance cameras”, *TBA*, (2021).

 The MATLAB scripts, functions, and datasets listed in this repository are used to produce results, and supporting figures illustrated in the paper.